jaeseungyum/bem-sass/README.md

 ```

 ### Adjacent Sibling Elements in a Modifier
-Given that you want to add a top line to each item of a modified nav block except the first item.
-With `&` provided by the original Sass, you cannot achieve this requirement.
-In that kind of circumstance, you can use `adjacent-siblings` mixin.
+Let’s say that you want to add a top line to each of your list items except to the very first item.
+It won’t work with `&` provided by the original Sass.
+In that situation, you can use `adjacent-siblings` mixin to get around.

 ```scss
 @include block(nav) {